Orphism (art): Apollinaire

 Apollinaire mentioned the term Orphism in an address at the Salon de la Section d'Or in 1912, referring to the pure painting of František Kupka.

-In his 1913 Les Peintres Cubistes, Méditations Esthétiques Apollinaire described Orphism as "the art of painting new totalities with elements that the artist does not take from visual reality, but creates entirely by himself. [...]
-An Orphic painter's works should convey an 'untroubled aesthetic pleasure', a meaningful structure and sublime significance."
-Orphism represented a new art-form, much as music was to literature.
-These analogies could be seen in the titles of paintings such as Kupka's Amorpha: Fugue in Two Colors (1912); Francis Picabia's Dance at the Source (1912) and Wassily Kandinsky's Über das Geistige in der Kunst (1912).
-Kandinsky described the relationships between sound and color.
-Robert Delaunay was concerned with color and music, and exhibited with the Blaue Reiter at the request of Kandinsky.
-The increasingly abstract paintings of Fernand Léger, and Marcel Duchamp were also treated as Orphists by Apollinaire.
+In his 1913 Les Peintres Cubistes, Méditations Esthétiques Apollinaire described Orphism as "the art of painting new totalities with elements that the artist does not take from visual reality, but creates entirely by himself."
+Apollinaire contended that the work of an Orphic painter "should convey an 'untroubled aesthetic pleasure', a meaningful structure and sublime significance."

+These analogies could be seen in the works of František Kupka and Wassily Kandinsky.
+Both artists attempted to synthesis the scientific in visual and aural realms, and thereby elevated the possibilities with abstraction.
+Robert Delaunay and Sonia Delaunay painted electric light and believed that light could emit from a painting.

 Exhibitions

 The Salon de la Section d'Or in 1912 was the first exhibition that presented Orphism to the general public.
 In March 1913 Orphism was exhibited at the Salon des Indépendants in Paris.
 Reviewing the salon in Montjoie (29 March 1913) Apollinaire argued for the abolition of Cubism in favor of Orphism: "If Cubism is dead, long live Cubism.
 The kingdom of Orpheus is at hand!"

-The Autumn salon (Erster Deutscher Herbstsalon, Berlin) of 1913, organized by Herwarth Walden of Der Sturm, exhibited many works by Robert and Sonia Delaunay, Jean Metzinger's L'Oiseau bleu (1913, Musée d'Art Moderne de la Ville de Paris), Albert Gleizes' Les Joueurs de football (1912–13, National Gallery of Art), paintings by Picabia, and Léger, along with several Futurist works.
+The Autumn salon (Erster Deutscher Herbstsalon, Berlin) of 1913, organized by Herwarth Walden of Der Sturm, exhibited many works by Robert and Sonia Delaunay, Jean Metzinger's L'Oiseau bleu (1913, Musée d'Art Moderne de la Ville de Paris), Albert Gleizes' Les Joueurs de football (1912-1913, National Gallery of Art), paintings by Picabia, and Léger, along with several Futurist works.
 From this exhibition Apollinaire's relation with R. Delaunay cooled, following remarks with Umberto Boccioni about the ambiguity of 'simultaneity'.
 Apollinaire no longer used the term Orphism in his subsequent writings and began instead promoting Picabia, Alexander Archipenko, and Futurist concepts.

-Robert Delaunay, Champs de Mars: The Red Tower 1911.
-Art Institute of Chicago.